 A registered nurse is an individual who has graduated from either an ADN or BSN program and passed the NCLEX-RN (National Council Licensure Examination).
-RN’s work in a variety of settings and their daily activities will vary depending on their specific work environment.
-However, there are some skills and situations that will be applicable to all RNs, regardless of their specific job.
+RNs work in a variety of settings, and their daily activities vary depending on their work environment.
+However, some skills and situations are applicable to all RNs, regardless of their specific job.

 - Physician’s Office

 - Home Healthcare

 - Correctional Facilities

 |Types||Nurse practitioner (NP); Certified nurse midwife (CNM); Nurse anesthetist (CRNA); Clinical nurse specialist (CNS)|

 |Certificate or diploma from an approved nursing program||ADN or diploma from an approved nursing program||Master of science in nursing (MSN)|